 And then there’s always…

 …the unexpected.
 In one case, a homeowner put the booster inside the open area in a desk.
-It was well ventilated but still didn’t work.
+There was no problem with ventilation.
+But still, it didn’t work.
+There was no noticeable boost.
 The problem is that the desk was made of dense hardwood and had several layers of varnish.
 The vents were covered with decorative metal grilles that blocked the signal even more than the hardwoods did.
 There can also be RF interference from poorly shielded electronics or appliance, flaky electrical power, or any number of other possibilities.